ericmaicon/ericmaicon/source/_posts/SQL-to-export-Products-from-Presta-shop-1-3-to-CSV-with-categories-and-images.md

 ---
 ![Presta Shop](/thumbnails/prestashop.jpg)

 A customer requested from me to update his Presta shop version.
-Since he had a old version, it was not possible.
+Since he had an old version, it was not possible.
 So I needed to install a new version and import everything from one to another.
 To do so, I did this SQL.
 It may be useful to you, feel free to use it:

 ```SQL
 SELECT ps_product.id_product as id,